huggingface/blog/summer-at-huggingface.md

 ### JAX/FLAX Sprint

 In July we hosted our biggest [community event](https://discuss.huggingface.co/t/open-to-the-community-community-week-using-jax-flax-for-nlp-cv/7104) ever with almost 800 participants!
-In this event co-organized with the JAX/Flax and Google Cloud teams, compute-intensive NLP, Computer Vision, and Speech projects were made practicable for a wider audience of engineers and researchers.
+In this event co-organized with the JAX/Flax and Google Cloud teams, compute-intensive NLP, Computer Vision, and Speech projects were made accessible to a wider audience of engineers and researchers.
 The participants created over 170 models, 22 datasets, and 38 Spaces demos 🤯.
 You can explore all the amazing demos and projects [here](https://huggingface.co/flax-community).

 There were talks around JAX/Flax, Transformers, large-scale language modeling, and more!
 You can find all recordings [here](https://github.com/huggingface/transformers/tree/master/examples/research_projects/jax-projects#talks).